 In 1913 Vann, with D-Cady Herrick [sic] and others, defended Governor William Sulzer during his impeachment trials.
 Although involved in the preparation of the defense, poor health prevented Vann from being present at the actual court proceedings.
 After the trial Vann refused to accept any payment for his work, claiming that since he was already an employee of the state, further remuneration was not required.

-The Irving G. Vann Papers (SC11393) in the Manuscripts and Special Collections unit of the New York State Library contain a quantity of material related to the impeachment of Governor William Sulzer in 1913.
-A scrapbook, in Box 3, contains
+Irving G. Vann Papers (SC11393): This collection contains a quantity of material related to the impeachment of Governor William Sulzer in 1913.
+A scrapbook, in Box 3, contains:

-A copy of the Court of Impeachment Testimony, which contains the arguments, witnesses, and exhibits from the trial, is in Box 2.
+Box 2 contains a copy of the Court of Impeachment Testimony, which contains the arguments, witnesses, and exhibits from the trial.

 For related materials search on "sulzer impeachment" in the New York State Library's online catalog.